tmacoin/tma/README.md

 TMA is the first distributed ledger, which implements full sharding.
 Currently, it consists of 8 blockchains, which are collectively merge mined.
+For example, shard 0 collects hashes from shards 1, 3, 7 and shard 1 collects hashes from shards 0, 2, 6 for merge mining.
+When network grows to over a million shards (2^20) then a single shards would need to merge mine just 20 other hashes.
 It will start splitting into more shards as more nodes join the network.

 Installation instructions